mccsoft/react-native-matomo/README.md

 Matomo.initialize('https://your-matomo-domain.tld/piwik.php', 1);
 ```

 On Android events queue is by default cached on disk, so events are not lost when user close the app.
-On iOS by default evetns queue is saved in memory, however you can opt in to use cached queue on iOS as well by initilaizing tracker with third option:
+On iOS by default evetns queue is saved in memory, however you con opt in to use cached queue on iOS as well by initilaizing tracker with third option:

 ```javascript
 Matomo.initialize('https://your-matomo-domain.tld/piwik.php', 1, true);